-Students selected to participate in the exchange program will enroll in classes at the foreign law school according to procedures established by the foreign law school.
-In addition, students must enroll in the Law School course Law XXX Study Abroad – Comillas University.
-Only the Law School course will appear on the student's transcript.
-Students will be awarded credit only for classes approved in advance by the Law School Director of Study Abroad Programs and for which the student earns at least the equivalent of a grade of C. All credits awarded will receive a grade of Satisfactory unless the student fails to achieve a grade of C in any class, in which case the student's transcript will show that the student earned O credits for the course with a grade of Unsatisfactory.
-Students will be awarded credit for classes taken in exchange programs depending on the number of hours of classroom instruction required by the foreign school.
+Students must receive prior approval for their exchange courses from the Law School Director of Study Abroad Programs.
+All credits awarded will receive a grade of Satisfactory, unless the student fails to achieve a grade of C in any class, in which case the student's transcript will show that the student earned no credits for the course with a grade of Unsatisfactory.
+Students will be awarded credit hours for classes taken in exchange programs depending on the number of hours of classroom instruction for each class.

 Comillas University offers a wide selection of law courses treating international and European Union law that are taught in the English language.
 Additional law courses are taught in Spanish.
 Marquette Law School students participating in an exchange at Comillas University may choose to take all English language courses or to take a mix of English and Spanish language courses.
 It is recommended that law students participating in the exchange register solely for English language law courses unless they speak Spanish fluently.

 A “fact sheet” with additional information about the semester exchange program with the Universidad Pontificia Comillas is available here.